e-m-b-a/embark/README.md

 2. Change directory to root of the repository i.e `cd embark`
 3. Run `sudo ./installer.sh -d ` to run the default installation.
 4. Further details are available in the wiki (See [installation](https://github.com/e-m-b-a/embark/wiki/Installation))
-5. If you are running into issues or need to install *EMBArk* manually please take a look at the wiki (See [build instructions](https://github.com/e-m-b-a/embark/wiki/Build-EMBArk))

 *EMBArk* is using the firmware security scanner *EMBA* as backend.
 You can take a look at the [*EMBA*](https://github.com/e-m-b-a/emba) repository and get more [information about usage of *EMBA* in the wiki](https://github.com/e-m-b-a/emba/wiki/Usage).
 Additionally you should check the [*EMBArk* wiki](https://github.com/e-m-b-a/embark/wiki).